-Though her breakthrough 1986 album purportedly found her taking “control,” she really just exchanged one daddy for two (Jimmy Jam and Terry Lewis, whose post-Prince sound was the dominating force behind both Control and Janet Jackson’s Rhythm Nation 1814), and janet. (read: Janet, period) not only announced the singer as completely independent of her male-dominated family, but it positioned her as the person in charge of her sound, which, as co-producer, she effectively softened by the early 1990s.
-This, it all told us, was the real Janet—and judging by the following 15 years’ worth of recycled themes and sounds, it truly was. janet. also famously announced the singer’s sexual maturity.
+Though her breakthrough 1986 album purportedly found her taking “control,” Janet Jackson really exchanged one daddy for two—producers Jimmy Jam and Terry Lewis, whose post-Prince sound was the dominating force behind both Control and Janet Jackson’s Rhythm Nation 1814—and janet. (read: Janet, period) not only announced the singer as completely independent of her male-dominated family, but it positioned her as the person in charge of her sound, which, as co-producer, she effectively softened by the early 1990s.
+This, it all told us, was the real Janet, and judging by the following 15 years’ worth of recycled themes and sounds, it truly was. janet. also famously announced Jackson’s sexual maturity.
 If Rhythm Nation’s deflowering “Someday Is Tonight” was the answer to the chastity anthem “Let’s Wait Awhile,” janet. found her ready, able, and willing to do it any time, any place.

 janet. was at the forefront of the increasingly popular sampling trend in the ’90s, with one song even employing three different samples as its foundation.
 Some make perfect sense on a thematic as well as sonic level, like Kool & the Gang’s “Kool It (Here Comes the Fuzz)” and Stevie Wonder’s “Superwoman, Where Were You When I Needed You” on “New Agenda,” or the orchestral flourish from Diana Ross & the Supremes’ “Someday We’ll Be Together” on “If,” which otherwise seems to exist for the sole purpose of providing the impetus behind one of the greatest dance-break routines in music video history.
 Others, like that group’s only socially conscious tune, “Love Child,” on a song about playing hard to get, seem arbitrary and gratuitous.
 Of course, Janet, Jam, and Lewis didn’t have to rely on samples to effectively pay homage to Stax Records soul (a sorta-cover of Johnny Daye’s “What’ll I Do”) or label alumni the Emotions (“Because of Love”).